Jmuccigr/temples/README.md

 ## Scripts

-These are a combo of sheel scripts & AppleScripts with some embedded shell commands.
+These are a combo of shell scripts & AppleScripts with some embedded shell commands.

 - ggl2geojson.sh: Download the google spreadsheet and convert it to geojson.
 This runs every hour via launchctl.
 - ggl2citations.sh: Download the google spreadsheet and convert it to csv.
 This runs every hour via launchctl.